fastapi/sqlmodel/docs/advanced/self-referential.md

 For our purposes, it is necessary that we also provide the `back_populates` parameter to both relationships as explained in detail in a [dedicated chapter](../tutorial/relationship-attributes/back-populates.md){.internal-link target=_blank}.

 In addition, the type annotations were made by enclosing our `Villain` class name in quotes, since we are referencing a class that is not yet fully defined by the time the interpreter reaches those lines.
-(See the chapter on [type annotation strings](../tutorial/relationship-attributes/type-annotation-strings.md){.internal-link target=_blank} for a detailed explanation.)
+See the chapter on [type annotation strings](../tutorial/relationship-attributes/type-annotation-strings.md){.internal-link target=_blank} for a detailed explanation.

 Finally, as with regular (i.e. non-self-referential) foreign key relationships, it is up to us to decide, whether it makes sense to allow the field to be **empty** or not.
-In our example, not every villain must have a boss.
-(In fact, we would otherwise introduce a circular reference chain, which would not make sense in this context.)
+In our example, not every villain must have a boss (in fact, we would otherwise introduce a circular reference chain, which would not make sense in this context).
 Therefore we declare `boss_id: Optional[int]` and `boss: Optional['Villain']`.
 This is analogous to the `Hero`→`Team` relationship we saw [in an earlier chapter](../tutorial/relationship-attributes/define-relationships-attributes.md#optional-relationship-attributes){.internal-link target=_blank}.

 ## Creating instances